 The same research also found that strong friendships had a stronger connection to wellbeing as you age than family connections do.
 This was often because people preferred spending time with friends as they could do leisurely things with them whereas sometimes family was a little too serious.
 In other words, you can go to the trap house or strip club with ya friends but your momma ain’t having none of it.

 Absence of Social Connections Could Negatively Affect Health

-Scientific literature on the value of friendship found that there’s a strong connection between social relations and how long you’re going to live.
-Relax, before you start sending all of your loved one’s special messages, this doesn’t mean that if you don’t have friends you’re going to die.
+Scientific literature on the value of friendship tells us there’s a strong connection between social relations and how long you’ll live.
+Before you send your loved one’s special messages, this doesn’t mean that if you don’t have friends you’re going to die.
 It just means their studies found that loneliness led to worse outcomes than obesity.
 And that wasn’t a joke by the way.

 Now that we’ve gotten a little research in, we’ll go into all the soppy and painful stuff regarding how to heal when friends break your heart.

 When looking at how to heal when friends break your heart, one of the first things you should think about is whether you can salvage it.
 We all know that pride and forgiveness often keep people from repairing friendships.
 However, I challenge you to take a pen and paper write all the good things that your friend has done for you.
 You can then turn the page and note the ways you’ve intentionally and unintentionally hurt them.

 If after this, you feel like the friendship is worth salvaging, see how you can reach out and calmly talk about what went wrong.
 I have a few friendships that have broken that I haven’t been able to salvage because of my fear of rejection.